anttieskola/MediatR/README.md

 ### 2025-11-24 - Sonerqube build
 - Added sonarqube build script and adjusted test projects to generate code coverage reports for sonarqube

+### 2025-11-29 - Report repository
+- Created separate repository for reports (code coverage etc)
+- Added it as submodule to this repository

 ## dotnet tools used
 ```bash
 dotnet tool install --global dotnet-sonarscanner